wjin33/Hydraulic-Fracturing/README.md

 Detailed description is documented in the following paper:

 - Jin, Wencheng, and Chloé Arson.
 "Fluid driven transition from damage to fracture in anisotropic porous media - a multiscale XFEM approach."
-To be published in Acta Geotechnica.
+Acta Geotechnica, https://doi.org/10.1007/s11440-019-00813-x.

 **Please kindly cite above paper if you used any of the functions or algorithms listed in this Github repository**